First of all, congratulations on your decision to look into the subject of Yoga!

 If you do your Yoga at home, it isn’t necessary to do a 90-minute session whenever you practice.
 You’ll get a lot of great benefits from doing a few asanas to mobilize your body and spine or practicing some sun salutations a few times a week.
 Short, regular practices will always a good start into the day.

 And remember; no matter when and where you do your yoga, you should practice with a nearly empty stomach.
-More tips about how to do your yoga practise at home here.
+More tips about how to do your yoga practice at home here.

 I highly recommend that you take some classes in a yoga studio when you start practicing Yoga.
 Why?
 Because it’s the best way to learn the all-important basics regarding the correct alignment of the poses.